TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 ### **Will each change be delivered only once?**

 The change feed processor has an **at least once** delivery guarantee.
 That means that your delegate code needs to contemplate that a particular change might be received more than once.
 During rebalancing of the leases or when the number of instances varies, there is a possibility of two instances processing the same lease.
 Also if there are unhandled exceptions in your delegate (see below), a batch can be retried.

-If the delegate locks/hangs then processing will be affected as no new batches will be pulled until the delegate has exited.
+If the delegate locks/hangs processing will be affected, as no new batches will be pulled until the delegate has exited.
 Having a safe timeout enforced with the exception let out as unhandled exception could help avoid missing document updates.

 ### **Does the change feed processor get notified for all operations?**

 Current change feed will only include creates and updates of existing documents.
 According to the [change feed documentation](https://docs.microsoft.com/azure/cosmos-db/change-feed), intermediate changes for a document might not be available, only the most recent change will appear.

-Delete operations are not included and if a document is deleted from a container, all its change feed information is also removed.
+Delete operations are not included.
+If a document is deleted from a container, all its change feed information is also removed.

 ### **Error handling and exceptions in the change feed processor**